-- (i) any legal entity constituted, organised and operated in compliance with the law of a Party, including any company, corporation, limited liability partnership or a joint venture; and - (ii) a branch of any such entity established in the territory of a Party in accordance with its law and carrying out business activities there. - 1.4 "investment" means an enterprise constituted, organised and operated in good faith by an investor in accordance with the law of the Party in whose territory the investment is made, taken together with the assets of the enterprise, has the characteristics of an investment such as the commitment of capital or other resources, certain duration, the expectation of gain or profit, the assumption of risk and a significance for the development of the Party in whose territory the investment is made.
+1.4. "investment" means an enterprise constituted, organised and operated in good faith by an investor in accordance with the law of the Party in whose territory the investment is made, taken together with the assets of the enterprise, which have the characteristics of an investment such as the commitment of capital or other resources, certain duration, the expectation of gain or profit, the assumption of risk and contribution to the development of the Party in whose territory the investment is made.

 An enterprise may possess the following assets:

-(a) shares, stocks and other forms of equity instruments of the enterprise or in another enterprise;

-(b) a debt instrument or security of another enterprise;

-(c) a loan to another enterprise

-- (i) where the enterprise is an affiliate of the investor, or - (ii) where the original maturity of the loan is at least three years;

-(d) licenses, permits, authorisations or similar rights conferred in accordance with the law of a Party;

-(e) rights conferred by contracts of a long-term nature such as those to cultivate, extract or exploit natural resources in accordance with the law of a Party, or

-(f) Copyrights, know-how and intellectual property rights such as patents, trademarks, industrial designs and trade names, to the extent they are recognized under the law of a Party; and

-(g) moveable or immovable property and related rights;

-(h) any other interests of the enterprise which involve substantial economic activity and out of which the enterprise derives significant financial value;
+- a) shares, stocks and other forms of equity instruments; - b) a debt instrument or security; - c) a loan - (i) where the debtor is an affiliate of the investor, or - (ii) where the original maturity of the loan is at least three years; - d) licenses, permits, authorisations or similar rights which have any significant economic value, conferred in accordance with the law of a Party; - e) rights conferred by contracts of a long-term nature such as those to cultivate, extract or exploit natural resources in accordance with the law of a Party; - f) Intellectual Property Rights as recognized by the law of the Party where investments are made; - g) moveable or immovable property and related rights; - h) any other interests of the enterprise which involve substantial economic activity and out of which the enterprise derives significant financial value.